JFLarvoire/today/README.md

 License
 -------

-As far as I know, those in the root directory were published long ago without specifying a license, and are thus in the public domain.
+Most C sources in the root directory were published decades ago in paper magazines, without specifying a license.
+They are thus in the public domain.
+I only added localtime.c, and I hereby put in in the public domain too.

 The files in the include subdirectory come from the [SysToolsLib](https://github.com/JFLarvoire/SysToolsLib) library [include files](https://github.com/JFLarvoire/SysToolsLib/tree/master/C/include),